Code-Institute-Submissions/rosehip-angular/README.md

 ## UX

-First impressions are everything and I wanted to create a website for rosehip productions that showed off two of their best attributes: contemporary elegence and trust.
+First impressions are everything and I wanted to create a website for Rosehip Productions that showed off two of their best attributes: contemporary elegence and trust.
 Any potential client should think that when they view the website.
 Clients should come away thinking:

 1. I can trust this company/person to plan and execute my event.
 2. I can work well with this company/person because I can visualize my event based on the examples I see on this website.

-Much of the design focused around the rosehip logo.
+Much of the design focused around the Rosehip logo.
 I picked colors, fonts, and images that I thought complemented the logo well.

 I chose black as the primary background color because I wanted the primary colors of the logo (pink and gold) to pop off the page.
 Black also helped give that contemporary elegence feeling.